Still Got Quest Plumbing? Time For a Repipe.

 Mold from a quest pipe leak

-If you have Quest piping, and you were not involved in prior litigation, your legal options are now very limited.
-A more recent class-action lawsuit was filed in 2017, under Hurt v.
-Shell Oil.
-This lawsuit was eventually dismissed 'with prejudice'.
-This means that it can't be refiled, making it a lot harder for owners of Quest piping to receive any compensation towards repiping their homes.
+If you have Quest piping and were not part of previous litigation, your legal options are now very limited.
+A more recent class-action lawsuit, Hurt v.
+Shell Oil, was filed in 2017 but was ultimately dismissed with prejudice.
+This means it cannot be refiled, making it much more difficult for Quest pipe owners to seek compensation for repiping their homes.

 TOC